ryancj14/ryancj14/_pages/RapidWright_work.md

 - do the same with a device representation.
 - Take ethan's python code and where he uses sql replace it with python into queries into the interchange format.
 - when you verify ethan's new folded representation

+---

+### Meeting w/ Reilly

+- xdlrc has all the tiles and wires and everything.
+Corey has been looking at what bits turn on what features.
+- xdlrc shows everything could possibly be used. xilinx stopped using xdlrc files.
+Reilly is generating an xdlrc file from an interchange device resources file.
+- Create interchange format with RapidWright.
+Held in an interchange schema.
+- device-resources.py has python stuff for the device resources. located in python-interchange.
+Other members can still be accessed through capnp.
+- 95% of Reilly's code uses device-resources.py and 5% accesses directly from capnp using python.
+- export design to a dcp and an edf and then
+- Update Rapidwright using directions on the project readme
+- you can update email to automatically move emails related to symbiflow to a seperate inbox.